Fráter György (Utišinović / Martinuzzi György) 1482-1551

 At this time, the contemporary Hungarians accused Martinuzzi of losing Buda and of “becoming the vassal of the Turks”.
 His hunger for power and unmeasurable political ambitions were criticized.
 It is true, that Martinuzzi never forgave himself for the loss of Buda.
 Of course, it is always easier to judge the situation long after the events.

 Sultan Suleiman sent Queen Isabella and the baby king to Transylvania to reign.
 Originally, it was Sultan Suleiman who gave power to Martinuzzi in 1541 over the Trans Tisza River Region, appointing Petrovics Péter as the leader of the Temesköz Region, in exchange for paying an annual tax to him.
 However, he had to get disappointed in the loyalty of his new „vassals” at least as far as Martinuzzi, the Guardian of the child King János Zsigmond II was concerned.
+In early September 1541, Isabella and her court set off for the east.
+They were accompanied by Brother György as he used to be Szapolyai’s former treasurer.
+Now, he was the Governor of the Trans-Tisza River Region.

 Against all the odds, Martinuzzi tried to maintain a connection with Habsburg Ferdinand. though.
 He sent him the secret information about the Ottomans’ plans who wanted to attack Székesfehérvár and Esztergom castles in 1543.
 At the same time, the White Monk sent his envoys with his annual tax to the Sublime Porte as well.
 Because of this, Ferdinand was not trusting him unconditionally.